AP VoteCast: Ohio voters sour on state of nation

-A majority of Ohio voters casting ballots in the presidential election said the country is going in the wrong direction, according to an expansive AP survey of the American electorate.
+Voters in Ohio gave President Donald Trump the state’s coveted 18 electoral votes while holding negative views about the country’s direction and the economy, according to an expansive AP survey of the American electorate.

-As voters on Tuesday finished deciding between President Donald Trump and Democratic rival Joe Biden in a year roiled by a global pandemic and an economic downturn, AP VoteCast found that 3 in 5 Ohio voters said the U.S. it is on the wrong track while 2 in 5 said the nation is headed in the right direction.
+As voters on Tuesday finished deciding between Trump and Democratic rival Joe Biden in a year roiled by a global pandemic and an economic downturn, AP VoteCast found that almost 3 in 5 Ohio voters said the U.S. it is on the wrong track while about 2 in 5 said the nation is headed in the right direction.

 Here’s a snapshot of who voted and what matters to them, based on preliminary results from AP VoteCast, a nationwide survey of about 127,000 voters and nonvoters — including 3,902 voters and 722 in Ohio — conducted for The Associated Press by NORC at the University of Chicago.